 5 Common Sales Challenges and How to Overcome Them

 It’s not for lack of activity.
-Training is regularly implemented.
+Sales training is regularly implemented.
 New sales techniques are tried out.
 The latest and greatest technology is implemented as the surefire antidote to a complex, competitive marketplace.

-But the sales challenges persist.
-The “top 5” doesn’t budge.
+But the biggest sales challenges persist.
+The “top 5” seemingly doesn’t budge.

 In fact, the real issue is that only a few organizations have made the commitment to plan and grow the kind of positive, well-defined sales culture that will create sustainable high performance.